open-cogsci/opensesame-extension-osweb/readme.md

-# OSWEB Extension for OpenSesame
+# OSWeb extension for OpenSesame

-Copyright 2018-2019 Sebastiaan Mathôt (@smathot)
+Copyright 2018 - 2020 Sebastiaan Mathôt (@smathot)

 ## About